GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 // background.js

 // Don't do this!
 The service worker will be created and destroyed over the lifetime of your
-// exension, and this variable will be reset. let savedName = undefined;
+// extension, and this variable will be reset. let savedName = undefined;

 chrome.runtime.onMessage.addListener(({ type, name }) => {